top of page

 The Daphne Trio

 Ana Manastireanu is an increasingly sought-after collaborative pianist, specialising in song accompaniment and chamber music.
-She is a Britten-Pears Young Artist, Leeds Lieder Young Artist and a Musicians’ Company Young Artist.

 Recent performances include collaborations with tenor Mark Padmore CBE and baritone Roderick Williams OBE, as well as appearances on BBC Radio 3 - In Tune and in the Aldeburgh Festival, Oxford Lieder Festival, North Norfolk Music Festival, Brighton Festival, Lewes Festival of Song and Leeds Lieder Festival.